whiteout-io/crypto-lib/README.md

 ## Usage Browser/PhoneGap:

 * Should be used inside of a Web Worker thread to not block the main UI thread.
-* Has been tested to work on iOS, Chrome, Firefox, and Internet Explorer 10.
+* Has been tested to work on iOS, Chrome, Firefox, Safari and Internet Explorer 10.
 * For browsers that don't support window.crypto.getRandomValues(), forge's fortuna algorithm is used to generate pseudo random numbers.
 * [This video](http://www.youtube.com/watch?v=WljJ5guzcLs&feature=share&list=PLBNz3Grrh0qUDwpT0G_1zt9n_uOuan920) also gives some good pointers on how to secure your HTML5 app using Content Security Policy (CSP), sandboxed iframes and CORS in order to protect against XSS and other attacks.